Linear Barcode ActiveX Control & DLL

 Set BC = Nothing

-Microsoft® Visual C++ Installation
+Installation in Visual C++

 2. To add a control to the dialog, right-click on the dialog form to the right and choose "Insert ActiveX Control."

-Microsoft® Visual FoxPro Installation
+Installation in Visual FoxPro

-1. In a Visual Foxpro form, select the "OLE Container" from the standard toolbox.
+1. In a Visual Foxpro Form, select the "OLE Container" from the standard toolbox.

-2. After the "Insert Object" dialog box opens, select an ActiveX Barcode Control that begins with "IDAutomation".
+2. After the "Insert Object" dialog box opens, select an ActiveX Barcode Control that begins with "IDAutomation."

 Adjusting Properties

-IDAutomation recommends using default values for all properties, unless requirements dictate otherwise.
+IDAutomation recommends using default values for all properties unless requirements dictate otherwise.

-Name Default Description
+Property Name Default Property Description

-AddCheckDigitToText 1 AddCheckDigitToText automatically adds the check digit that is encoded in the barcode to the human readable text that is displayed if it is equal to 1.
+AddCheckDigitToText 1 AddCheckDigitToText automatically adds the check digit that is encoded in the barcode to the human-readable text that is displayed if it is equal to 1.

 BackColor 16777215 The background color of the barcode specified as a number defined by the Visual Basic Color Constant.
-The background color represented as an integer number from 0 (black) to 16777215 (white) obtained by combining the red, green, and blue values (each ranging from 0 to 255) to represent a color with the following formula: ((red * 1) + (green * 256) + (blue * 65,536)).
+The background color represented as an integer number from 0 (black) to 16777215 (white) by combining the red, green, and blue values (each ranging from 0 to 255) to represent a color with the following formula: ((red * 1) + (green * 256) + (blue * 65,536)).

 BarHeight 1 The height of the barcode in centimeters (CM).